-Matt graduated from the University of Otago in 1994.
-He spent ten years working in the insurance industry as both a claims handler and underwriter before returning to private practice in 2006.
+Matthew graduated from the University of Otago in 1994.
+He began his career in the insurance and reinsurance industries in both claims and underwriting before moving to private practice in 2005.
+Matthew became a partner of Fee Langstone in 2015.

 Why is Fee Langstone different to other law firms?
 Here’s what Matt has to say.